New moon: Islamic calendar

 The lunar Hijri calendar has exactly 12 lunar months in a year of 354 or 355 days.
 It has retained an observational definition of the new moon, marking the new month when the first crescent moon is seen, and making it impossible to be certain in advance of when a specific month will begin (in particular, the exact date on which the month of Ramadan will begin is not known in advance).
 In Saudi Arabia, the new King Abdullah Centre for Crescent Observations and Astronomy in Mecca has a clock for addressing this as an international scientific project.
 In Pakistan, there is a "Central Ruet-e-Hilal Committee" whose head is Mufti Muneeb-ur-Rehman, assisted by 150 observatories of the Pakistan Meteorological Department, which announces the sighting of the new moon.

 An attempt to unify Muslims on a scientifically calculated worldwide calendar was adopted by both the Fiqh Council of North America and the European Council for Fatwa and Research in 2007.
-The new calculation requires that conjunction must occur before sunset in Mecca, Saudi Arabia, and that, on the same evening, moonset must take place after sunset.
+The new calculation requires that conjunction must occur before sunset in Mecca, Saudi Arabia, and that, on the same evening, the moonset must take place after sunset.
 These can be precisely calculated and therefore a unified calendar is possible should it become adopted worldwide.